Kidney, Ureter, and Bladder X-ray

 - Generally, no prior preparation, such as fasting or sedation, is required.

 - Tell the radiologic technologist if you are pregnant or think you may be pregnant.

-- Tell your health care provider and radiologic technologist if you have taken a medicine that contains bismuth, such as Pepto-Bismol, in the past four days.
-Medications that contain bismuth may get in the way with testing procedures.
+- Tell your healthcare provider and radiologic technologist if you have taken a medicine that contains bismuth, such as Pepto-Bismol, in the past four days.
+Medicines that contain bismuth may get in the way with testing procedures.

 - Based on your medical problem, your healthcare provider may request other specific preparation.

 What happens during a kidney, ureter, and bladder X-ray?

 A kidney, ureter, and bladder X-ray may be done on an outpatient basis.
 It can also be done as part of your hospital stay.
 Procedures may vary depending on your condition and your healthcare provider’s practices.

 - You will be asked to remove any clothing, jewelry, or other objects that might get in the way of the procedure.

 - If you are asked to remove clothing, you will be given a gown to wear.